1074661/logistic_growth/README.md

 # Question 1

-Experimental data from the file 'experiment.csv' are measurements recorded from a test tube containing 900μl of growth media and an isolate of the bacterium Escherichia coli suspended in 100μl of the same media.
-An Escherichia coli isolate divides and generates a population in culture.
-When the population size of this bacterium in culture is small, this corresponds with the lag phase of bacterial population growth.
-When the population size of this bacterium in culture is rapidly increasing, this corresponds with the exponential phase of bacterial population growth.
-When the population size of this bacterium in culture is large and approaching the environmental carrying capacity in the test tube (governed by limiting resources), the following phase of bacterial population growth is the stationary phase.
+Experimental data from the file 'experiment.csv' are measurements obtained from a test tube containing 900μl of growth media and an isolate of the bacterium Escherichia coli suspended in 100μl of the same media.
+An Escherichia coli isolate divides and generates a population in culture through different phases of population growth.
+During the lag phase of E. coli population growth, the population size of this bacterium (number of bacteria) in culture is small.
+During the exponential phase of E. coli population growth, the population size of this bacterium in culture is rapidly increasing.
+As the population size of the bacterium increases and approaches the environmental carrying capacity in the test tube (governed by limiting resources), E. coli enters stationary phase of population growth.

 ## Plotting data